LeonardoCofone/LonarAI/README.md

 **Leonardo Cofone**
 Student and developer passionate about **Artificial Intelligence**, programming, and Christian faith.
-Lexor was born from the desire to build an AI that **helps people in both their practical and spiritual life**, combining **technology and humanity**.
+Lonar was born from the desire to build an AI that **helps people in both their practical and spiritual life**, combining **technology and humanity**.

 > “AI, not magic.”
 > — *Leonardo Cofone*